docsmith-darshan/tom_theme/pages/mydoc/mydoc_Managing_Trusted_Domains.md

 ---

-All URLs used to access your ownCloud server must be white-listed in your config.php file, under the trusted_domains setting.
-Users are allowed to log into ownCloud only when they point their browsers to a URL that is listed in the trusted_domains setting.
+All URLs which access your ownCloud server must be listed in your `config.php` file, under the trusted_domains setting.
+Users can access and log into ownCloud only when their URL is listed in the trusted_domains setting.

 **Procedure**